jeromezero/proxy/drafts/proxy.md

 ---

+I told you:
+If you know it, I know it.

-You've left stacks of notes for me.
+But still, you've left stacks of notes for me.
 I told you not to.
-It's a waste of time.
+I told you not to waste your time. <!-- our time. -->

 I don't need to know how to jiggle the toilet handle.
 I don't need the mnemonic devices you've devised to keep all the keys on your several keyrings straight.
 I don't need your work schedules, your training manuals or your roles-and-responsibilities cheat sheets.
 I don't care how many jobs you have, how hard you work or what your facebook password is.
 I am not interested.
 I am not impressed.
-If you know it, I know it.
-I told you this.

 Your journals are full of lies.
 The occasional truths you write are obscured, buried by self-conscious insecurities or disguised as half-baked